unbit/uwsgi-docs/WebCaching.rst

-The uWSGI caching framework
+WebCaching framework
 ===========================

-Caching is one of the key component of a successful webapp.

-uWSGI includes an ultra-fast all-in-memory SMP-safe constantly-auto-optimizing caching framework.

-The API exposes 6 functions for caching:

-* :py:func:`uwsgi.cache_get`
-* :py:func:`uwsgi.cache_set`
-* :py:func:`uwsgi.cache_update` (since 0.9.8.4)
-* :py:func:`uwsgi.cache_del`
-* :py:func:`uwsgi.cache_exists`
-* :py:func:`uwsgi.cache_clear`

-The optional ``cache_server`` argument is a TCP/UNIX socket address.
+This is a port of the old caching subsystem to the new uWSGI caching api documented here :doc:`Caching`.

-To enable caching, allocate slots for your items using the ``cache`` option.
+To enable web caching, allocate slots for your items using the ``cache`` option.
 The following command line would create a cache that can contain at most 1000 items.

 .. code-block:: sh